zetatez/chopin/README.md

     key binding(shell/vim/...) -> [fd  ->  fzf ->  chopin] -> dwm
     ```

 - To use chopin in zsh: `~/.zshrc`.
-    - If you are a dwm user and you have patched the dwm swallow patch
+Assuming that you are a dwm user and have patched dwm-swallow patch.
     ```zsh
     # chopin
     # chopin open